You can renew your driving entitlements for heavy vehicles at a Driver and Vehicle Licensing Office (trafikkstasjon) or online on Your Page.

 The health certificate must have been issued less than 3 months before it is submitted to us.
 Your new driving licence will be issued with a length of validity based on your health certificate.

 You will find the expiry date for each licence category in column 11 on the back of your driving licence.

 Expired licences for heavy vehicle categories

-If you have driving entitlements for heavy vehicle categories and have passed the practical driving test either when you acquired your licence or later, you can renew them in the same way as described above.
+If you have driving entitlements for heavy vehicle categories and have passed the practical driving test either when you acquired your licence or later, you can renew them on Your Page or by visiting a Driver and Vehicle Licensing Office (trafikkstasjon).
 Please note that after expiry and until you have renewed your licence, you do not have driving entitlements for the expired categories.

 Some categories require practical driving tests

 If you acquired a driving entitlement for Category C1(E) without passing a practical driving test (previously a stamped-on entitlement), and you have not passed such a test later either, in connection with renewal or return of the category, or when acquiring a licence category on the same level or above, you need to pass a practical driving test as well as present a new health certificate when it is more than five years since the date of expiry.